WHAT DO ANTIOXIDANTS DO?

 There are two types of antioxidants commonly used in dog foods — natural and synthetic.
 Natural antioxidants include vitamins C, E, citric acid, and some herbal sources like rosemary.
 Vitamin C can be taken from common fruits and vegetables like cranberries, apples, tomatoes, blueberries, and more.
 Natural vitamin E is commonly listed as “mixed tocopherols” on the pet food ingredient list.
 Citric acids are taken from various citrus fruits like oranges, lemons, and limes.

-Numerous studies have found that the cannabinoids in cannabis – specifically cannabidiol (CBD) – display potent antioxidant properties in a variety of pre-clinical applications.
+Numerous studies have found that the compounds in hemp display potent antioxidant properties in a variety of pre-clinical applications.

-One of the first studies to document these effects was a study published in 1998, which found that cannabinoids could protect neurons from exposure to toxic levels of glutamate – a neurotransmitter that plays a role in a number of neurodegenerative disorders.
-The study compared cannabinoids head-to-head with antioxidant vitamins C and E and found cannabidiol to be 30-50% more effective than either of the vitamins.
+One of the first studies to document these effects was a study published in 1998, which found that hemp compounds could protect neurons from exposure to toxic levels of glutamate – a neurotransmitter that plays a role in a number of neurodegenerative disorders.
+The study compared hemp compounds head-to-head with antioxidant vitamins C and E and found hemp to be 30-50% more effective than either of the vitamins.
 A follow-up trial published in 2000 showed similar results using animal models instead of cell cultures.